thoughtspot/dev-workshop/workshop.md

 2. The ‘Select feature to embed' is already set to Liveboard, select your pinboard and run to view it in the sample app

-3. Select your Liveboard "**Sales Analysis Liveboard**" from the drop-down selection menu and notice that upon choosing the liveboard, the code window on the bottom left automatically highlights the code that you would copy/paste directly into your data app.
+3. Select your Liveboard "**Retail Banking Analysis**" from the drop-down selection menu and notice that upon choosing the liveboard, the code window on the bottom left automatically highlights the code that you would copy/paste directly into your data app.

 4. Select ‘ **Run** to render it in the sample SpotShop data app window.